obsidiansystems/ledger-app-tezos/install.md

 '';
 ```

+Depending on your system's settings, you may wish to replace `users` with another group.
+Everyone
+in that group will get permissions for accessing the ledger.

-And run `sudo nixos-rebuild switch` to activate the configuration.
+Once you have added this, run `sudo nixos-rebuild switch` to activate the configuration.

   [ledger-udev]: https://support.ledgerwallet.com/hc/en-us/articles/115005165269
   [ledger-manager]: https://www.ledgerwallet.com/apps/manager